sts10/phraze/readme.markdown

 However, other lists are available to Phraze users.
 You can select a different word list by using the `-l`/`--list` option.
 All of these lists are uniquely decodable, which means they're safe to use without a separator between words.

 * Orchard Street Medium list: 7,776 words; 12.93 bits of entropy per word.
-This is the **DEFAULT** list Phraze will use if no list is selected.
+This is the **DEFAULT** list Phraze will use if no list is specified by the user.

 * Orchard Street Long list: 17,576 words; 14.1 bits of entropy per word.
 Use `l`.
 * [EFF long list](https://www.eff.org/deeplinks/2016/07/new-wordlists-random-passphrases): 7,776 words; 12.93 bits of entropy per word.
 Use `e`.